-As a community college transfer student, you’re going to have your ups and downs, but having a strong sense of determination to be a successful community college transfer will help you get through those hard times and succeed in your mission as a community college transfer, helping you stick to your priorities, maintain that unshakable confidence and show compassion towards others.
+As a community college transfer student, you’re going to have your ups and downs.
+Having a strong sense of determination to be a successful community college transfer will help you get through those hard times and succeed in your mission as a community college transfer.
+It will help you stick to your priorities, maintain that unshakable confidence, and show compassion towards others.

 Furthermore, being determined throughout your community college transfer career will help you achieve more throughout your two years at community college and it’s something that you can take with you as you transfer to Ivy League or any other university, then embark on a successful working career.

 Following these powerful community college tips, I’m certain that any community college transfer can get into the best universities and get the most out the community college transfer experience.

 Please let me know which rule you think is most important in the comments below and definitely share this post with all the community college transfers who have to potential to transfer to top universities!

 And for those of you who are skimming, here’s a quick recap of five powerful tips for community college:

 - Define a Mission That Motivates You

 - Stick to Your Priorities Strictly

 There you have it – 5 powerful community college tips to be a successful cc student.

 If you like this post, please share the link to this page on your facebook account and help spread the word!